tydinand/generic-api/Readme.md

 # Generic API .net 5

-###### This Generic API is created out of the original version from https://github.com/matjazmav/generic-api
+###### This Generic API is a rebuild of the original version from https://github.com/matjazmav/generic-api

-* The basic application is a default web-api project in VS. *
+>- The basic application is a default web-api project in VS.

 >- The generic repository is changed with a more worked-out version.